Carms-dev/gegi-law-gatsby-netlify/content/cases/quebec-human-rights-comm-v-anglsberger.md

   abused by the defendant.
 The Tribunal held that the defendant's actions were discriminatory and humiliating to the complainant, and ordered the defendant to pay damages.
-takeaway: Anglsberger is the first Canadian trans human rights case.
-The success of this case shows that transgender individuals have been protected from discrimination on the basis of gender identity, gender expression, and sex since 1998.
+takeaway: The success of this case shows that transgender individuals have been protected by human rights law for decades.
 url: https://www.canlii.org/fr/qc/qccq/doc/1982/1982canlii4924/1982canlii4924.html?autocompleteStr=Qu%C3%A9bec%20c.%20Anglsberger&autocompletePos=1
 themes:
   - Identity